Forward Invariance in Neural Network Controlled Systems: Paralleletope Invariant Sets

-then the paralleletope $\Phi^{-1}([\uly_0,\oly_0])$ is a $[\ulw,\olw]$-robustly forward invariant set for the neural network controlled system~\eqref{eq:cldynsys}. \end{theorem} \begin{remark} \; \begin{enumerate} \item \textit{(Evaluation on faces):} When using~\eqref{eq:Tclinclfun} as $\sfG^\sfc_\calS$, the neural network verification step from Assumption~\ref{asm:linearapprox} to find $(C',\uld',\old')$ is evaluated separately on each face of the $[\uly,\oly]$ hyperrectangle, corresponding to each face of the paralleletope $\Phi^{-1}([\uly,\oly])$. \item \textit{(Nested invariant paralleletopes):} Using the dynamical approach from Theorem~\ref{thm:conv}, one can obtain a nested family of invariant hyper-rectangles for the transformed system~\ref{eq:Tclsys}.
-Using Theorem~\ref{thm:Tinvsets}, this nested family corresponds to a nested family of paralleletope invariant sets for the original system~\eqref{eq:cldynsys}. \item \textit{(Choice of transformation):} In practice, there are principled ways of choosing good transformations $T$.
-One approach is to take the transformation associated with the Jordan decomposition of the linearization of the system at an equilibrium point, as is done in the example below. \end{enumerate} \end{remark}
+When using~\eqref{eq:Tclinclfun} as $\sfG^\sfc_\calS$, the neural network verification step from Assumption~\ref{asm:linearapprox} to find $(C',\uld',\old')$ is evaluated separately on each face of the hyperrectangle $[\uly_0,\oly_0]$, \emph{i.e.}, each face of the paralleletope $\Phi^{-1}([\uly_0,\oly_0])$.
+The dynamical approach from Theorem~\ref{thm:conv} yields a nested family of invariant hyperrectangles for the transformed system~\eqref{eq:Tclsys}, corresponding to a nested family of invariant paralleletopes for the original system~\eqref{eq:cldynsys}.
+There are principled ways of choosing $T$, \emph{e.g.}, the Jordan decomposition of the linearization about an equilibrium.